The Indigenous Foundations Program is a full-time university transition program for Indigenous students pursuing an undergraduate degree.

-The program provides students with a learning environment focused on the "Sweetgrass Holistic Approach to Support" where they can pursue their academic goals and be successful while balancing personal wellness.
+The program provides students with a learning environment and sweetgrass holistic approach to support where they can pursue their academic goals while balancing personal wellness.

 When students successfully complete their first year in the Indigenous Foundations Program, they will have earned up to 24 university credits towards their university degree.
-Students will also have developed a strong foundational basis of academic and personal skills to help ensure their continued success in their studies at Nipissing University.
+Students will also have developed a strong foundation in academic and personal skills to help ensure their continued success in their studies at Nipissing University.

 Who can apply?

-The Indigenous Foundations Program welcomes applicants from a wide range of students with Aboriginal ancestry who would like additional supports for their transition to university.
+The Indigenous Foundations Program welcomes applications from students with Indigenous ancestry who would like additional supports for their transition to university.

 - Recent high school graduates

 - Recent college graduates and transfer students

 - Those missing some of the traditional admission requirements